 To discuss donating or selling property and/or conservation easements to the City of Oakland for long-term natural resource protection, please contact Mike Perlmutter at (510) 238-7294 or firstname.lastname@example.org.

 Watershed Acquisition and Preservation Program

-Preservation of creek areas improves water quality, creates new open space and recreational opportunities, and protects special wildlife habitats and unique natural resources.
 Properties are evaluated based on a variety of factors including their potential to improve or protect water quality and habitat, linkages to existing open space or habitat, and community support.
-Examples might include areas of large intact habitats that would be significantly impacted by development that could fragment habitat and/or significantly impact hydrological functions up and/or downstream.
+Priority examples might include areas of large intact habitats that would be significantly impacted by development that could fragment habitat and/or significantly impact hydrological functions up and/or downstream.

 This program has acquired a conservation easement of creekside habitat in Country Club Canyon and conservation properties at Butters Canyon, Dimond Canyon, Beaconsfield Canyon, Glen Echo Creek, Dimond Park, and in the San Leandro Creek watershed above Dunsmuir House.